Skip to main content

 Common symptoms

-• Round or ring-shaped rash
+• Round or ring-shaped rash on the body

-• One or a few limited patches
+• One or a few limited, slowly spreading patches

 May fit online care